timothyac/short-touch/README.md

 ## What can it do

 Short Touch allows you to have 6 shortcuts on your touch bar that are somewhat easily accessible at the click of a button.
-Unfortunately, there are some limitations of the the touch bar api, such as the fact that it's only present whilethe app is open.
+Unfortunately, there are some limitations of the the touch bar api, such as the fact that it's only present while the app is open.
 It acts more of a quick launcher rather than a permanent solution for your TB.
-Right now support URLs to open in safari, and opening apps.
+Right now it supports opening URLs (in Safari), and opening apps.
 I would like to add support for opening links inside other browsers (Chrome, Firefox).

 ## Install